Best Oils for Frying and Tips for Straining

 I don’t want to go too in-depth on this info but the higher the smoke point, the least likely the oil will burn and generate free radicals, (which are bad for you).

-When you are frying foods, you want your oil to be between 325 degrees and 375 degrees.
-The lower the temperature of the oil, the more oily your cooked food will retain.
+When you are frying foods, you want your oil to be between 325° and 375°.
+The lower the temperature of the oil, the more oil your cooked food will retain.

 My beloved refined coconut oil is by far my favorite and we fry exclusively with it.
 This oil is virtually tasteless.
 The downside of refined coconut oil is that it is pretty pricey in comparison to the other oils listed.